 Is this website and are my free activities accessible friendly?

 Yes.
-This website, as well as all of your activities, is dyslexia friendly.
+This website, as well as all of your activities, is dyslexia friendly and we are neurodiverse inclusive.
 All of your activities are designed to be used by both left and right-handed people, and they're all print-friendly to save ink.
 We also suggest when printing for someone who is dyslexic to consider using paper which is thick enough to prevent the other side showing through.

 Does Shakespeare at Home support environmentally friendly practices?